Skip to Main Content

 The synthesis you do for your systematized review method is similar in that you are looking across sources to find connections, but different in that you are synthesizing the findings of the studies in order to answer your research question

-Similarly to what you did for your literature review, you can use a synthesis table to find the themes or connections among your systematized review sources to help you answer your research question.
-The table below is an example of what that might look like.
+Similarly to what you did for your literature review, you can use a synthesis table to find the connections among your systematized review sources to help you answer your research question.
+But instead of entering all the findings from the articles and seeing what themes emerge, you will group the findings in columns by the type of intervention addressed in the studies.

 Table 2: Synthesis of findings from included studies